RWD 7: Development

 The RWD 7 was known for its extremely short take-off run: with a single crew member only 18 m (59 ft), with two crew members, 30 m (98 ft).

 Description

 The RWD 7 was a wooden construction, conventional in layout, high-wing cantilever monoplane.
 The fuselage was rectangular in cross-section (narrowing in upper part), plywood-covered, apart from the engine section, which was aluminium sheet-covered.
 The wings were trapezoid, single-spar, single part, canvas and plywood covered.
-A crew of two was sitting in tandem, with a pilot in the rear cab.
+A crew of two sat in tandem, with a pilot in the rear cab.
 The crew cabs were open on upper sides, and had doors on the right side.
 The engine was 5-cylinder Armstrong Siddeley Genet II radial engine, 56 kW (75 hp) nominal power.
 Two-blade wooden propeller of a fixed pitch.
 The plane had a conventional landing gear, with a rear skid.
 A 30 L fuel tank was in central part of wing.
 A cruise fuel consumption was 18 L/hour.